Julien-R44/vite-plugin-validate-env/README.md

 No more CI to restart because you are missing an environment variable, or to realize after 10 minutes of debugging that you forgot a variable 🥲

+## Features
+- Validate your environment variables at build time.
+No runtime overhead
+- Totally type-safe
+- Parsing and validation
+- Custom rules and error messages

 ## Installation

 ```sh